bundle-lang/bundle/README.md

 ## Contributing

-If you wish to contribute, we recommend reading the [grammar](grammar), as the examples may introduce doubts when programming some aspects of the implementation.
+If you wish to contribute, we recommend reading the [grammar](grammar), as the [samples](samples/) may introduce doubts when programming some aspects of the implementation.

 In addition, it may be useful to follow a commit message format, such as `directory or root file: changes`.
 If several directories or files have been changed, use the name `meta`.